SRFNStack/spliffy/README.md

     - **query**: An object containing the query parameters
     - **pathParameters**: parameters that are part of the path
 - **body**: The body of the request
-- **headers**: The request headers from the node request object
+- **headers**: The request headers
-- **req**: The un-adulterated node IncomingMessage request object
+- **req**: The un-adulterated node http.IncomingMessage
+- **res**: The un-adulterated node http.ServerResponse

+### Response
+#### static files
+If we encounter a non-js file, we will try to detect it's content-type and return the file verbatim.
+Any file prefixed with 'index.' (i.e. index.html, index.txt, index.png) will be served as the default file in the directory they are in.

+We will guess the content-type based on this incomplete list of mime types from mozilla.org: https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Complete_list_of_MIME_types

+GET is the only supported request method for static files, all other request methods will result in a 405 Method Not Allowed.

+#### .js files
-The handler can return any kind of data and it will be serialized automatically.
+The handler can return any kind of data and it will be serialized automatically if there is a known serializer for the specified content-type.
+The default, application/json, is already set.

+If the returned value is Falsey, it will be considered an error.
+The default error is 500, and message is 'OOPS'.

-You can return a promise and the server will respond with the resolved object.
+You can return a promise that resolves to the response value, and the server will respond with the resolved value.

-If you need to set the statusCode, headers, etc, you must return an object with a body property for the body and one or more of the following properties
+If you need to set the statusCode, headers, etc, you must return an object with a body property for the body and optionally one or more of the following properties
 ```js
 {
     headers: {